-Cell phone ringers must be turned off or set to vibrate within Carlson Library.
-Cell phones may be used in the elevator lobbies on the lower level, 2nd, 3rd, 4th, and 5th floors and the concourse area away from the Information and Circulation Desks.
+Cell phones ringers should be turned off or set to vibrate in the Carlson Library.
+Cell phones may be used in the elevator lobby on the 5th floor, on the lower level, and in the concourse area away from the Information and Circulation Desks.

-The Mulford Library, especially on the fifth floor, is used by many students as a quiet study area.
-Please set all cell phones on silent or vibrate mode if possible.
-If the phone does not have a silent/vibrate mode, turn the ring tone down as low as possible.
-When making or receiving calls, please do so in the cell phone zone (on the fifth floor), in a stairwell or restroom, or outside of the Library.
+The Mulford Library is a quiet study-intensive area.
+Please set all cell phones on silent or vibrate mode.
+When making or receiving calls, please do so in the cell phone zone (on the fifth floor), in a restroom, or outside of the Library.

 We reserve the right to ask anyone whose phone conversations are disturbing other users to leave the Library.

-Children under the age of 14 must be supervised and accompanied by an adult at all times while in any University Library.
-The Libraries are open to the public, and as is true of any public facility, we cannot guarantee an individual's personal safety.
-If staff members notice children who are left unattended, University Police will be notified.
+Children under the age of 14 must be supervised and accompanied by an adult at all times while in any University library.
+The buildings are open to the public, and as is true of any public facility, an individual's personal safety cannot be guaranteed.
+If library staff members notice children left unattended, they will notify University Police.

-In support of the University's commitment to serve the community by providing uninterrupted service during emergencies, the Libraries will continue to provide service in all but the most serious weather or security situations.
-Class cancellation does not necessarily mean that the Library is closed.
-Factors influencing the decision to close the Library:
+The University Libraries will remain open and continue to provide service in all but the most serious weather or security situations.
+If classes are canceled, both Carlson and Mulford Libraries will be closed.
+Closure of Carlson Library does not necessarily mean that Mulford Library is closed (or vice versa).
+Factors influencing decisions to unexpectedly close include:

-When the decision to close the Library is made, library staff will notify users who are currently in the Library at least 30 minutes prior to the closing.
-Some situations, however, require immediate evacuation.
-For your safety, please follow directions of staff members.
+When the decision is made to close, library staff will notify users who are currently in the building at least 30 minutes prior to closing.
+However, some situations may require immediate evacuation.
+To ensure the safety of all, users are asked to follow the directions of staff members regarding exiting the building.

 Any attempts to leave the menus or local system through keystrokes not suggested by the system or a librarian may be interpreted as unauthorized use of the system.
-In keeping with The University of Toledo's Computer Usage Policy, unauthorized use or using these workstations for personal profit is prohibited, and is subject to prosecution, suspension or termination.
+In keeping with The University of Toledo's Responsible Technology Use Policy unauthorized use or using these workstations for personal profit is prohibited, and is subject to prosecution, suspension or termination.